 "If you're not ready in 30 seconds, I'm leaving you here," she yells from the front door.
 But I know she wouldn't leave without me.
-Still, I knew she meant it, we had to get to the train NOW.
+"You'll be grounded for a month of Sundays if we're still on the train when he begins."

 The truth is that she managed to get me excited about the election, too.
 I'm not quite as excited as she is.
 I don't think anybody is.
-But seeing someone who looks like me, a skinny kid with big ears, become President of the United States, well, it makes me think anything is possible.
+But seeing someone who looks like me, a skinny kid with big ears, become a President of the United States, well, it makes me think anything is possible.
 That thought is enough to get me to slam shut the refrigerator door, grab my sweatshirt, and race down the hallway for the door.